-Anthony E. Antognoli is a Partner with Hinshaw & Culbertson LLP, in Chicago, where he focuses on the representation of large and mid-size clients in the areas of employee benefits, federal taxation, and tax-exempt organization matters.
-He is an adjunct faculty member at Loyola University Chicago School of Law, Taxation LL.M. program (2007 – present).
-He is a member of the ESOP Association, and a member of the Chicago (Employee Benefits Committee and Chair of that committee’s IRS Liaison Subcommittee (2005 – 2007)) and Illinois State Bar Associations.
-Mr. Antognoli earned his B.S. from the University of Illinois Champaign-Urbana and his J.D. from Loyola University Chicago School of Law where he also received a Certificate in Tax Law.
+Anthony E. Antognoliis a Partner with Hinshaw & Culbertson LLP, in Chicago, where he focuses on the representation of large and mid-size clients in the areas of employee benefits, executive compensation, and tax law.
+He is recognized as a Leading Lawyer in Employee Benefits Law by Leading Lawyers magazine (2018 – present), and he has also served as an adjunct professor of tax law at Loyola University Chicago School of Law (2007 – present).
+Antognoli earned his B.S. from the University of Illinois Champaign-Urbana and his J.D. from Loyola University Chicago School of Law, where he also received a Certificate in Tax Law.

-Lisa M. Burman is a Partner with Hinshaw & Culbertson LLP, in Chicago, where she concentrates her practice in the area of employee benefits and ERISA benefits.
-She has previously served as Chair of the Chicago Bar Association’s Employee Benefits Committee and the IRS Liaison Subcommittee, and served on a special task force created by the IRS/ASPPA Great Lakes Area.
-Ms. Burman has been named to the “Super Lawyer” list by Illinois Super Lawyers magazine.
-She is a member of the American and Chicago Bar Associations.
-Ms. Burman received her B.S. from Loyola University of Chicago and her J.D. and her LL.M. from IIT Chicago-Kent College of Law.
+Lisa M. Burman is a Partner with Hinshaw & Culbertson LLP, in Chicago, where she concentrates her practice in the areas of employee benefits and executive compensation.
+She is, and has for many years been recognized as, a Leading Lawyer in the area of Employee Benefits Law.
+Burman has previously served as Chair of the Chicago Bar Association’s Employee Benefits Committee and has also received the IRS Commissioner’s Award in the Great Lakes Tax-Exempt/Governmental Entities Division.
+Additionally, she received the American Jurisprudence Award for excellence in both Employee Benefits and Securities Law.
+Burman received her B.S. from Loyola University of Chicago and her J.D. and her LL.M. from IIT Chicago-Kent College of Law.
 She is also a certified public accountant.

-Margaret Curtiss Hannon is a Clinical Assistant Professor of Law at the University of Michigan Law School, in Ann Arbor, where she focuses on legal research and writing on labor and employment law.
+Margaret Curtiss Hannonis a Clinical Professor of Law at the University of Michigan Law School, in Ann Arbor, Michigan, where she focuses on legal research and writing on labor and employment law.
 She has been recognized and awarded the Dean’s Teaching Award (2010) and the Dean’s Teaching Award Honorable Mention (2011).
-Ms. Hannon is the Associate Editor, Legal Communications and Rhetoric: JALWD and the Editor in Chief for the Monograph Series of the Legal Writing Institute.
-She earned her B.A. cum laude from Binghamton University and her J.D. from the University of Michigan Law School where she served as Note Editor and Associate Editor of the Michigan Law Review.
+Hannon is the Co-Editor-in-Chief, Legal Communications and Rhetoric: JALWD, and she is also a member of the Advisory Board for Women Also Know Law.
+She earned her B.A. cum laude from Binghamton University and her J.D. from the University of Michigan Law School, where she served as Note Editor and Associate Editor of the Michigan Law Review.

-James Harbert is a Partner with Hinshaw & Culbertson LLP, in Chicago, where he concentrates his practice in employee benefits.
+James Harbertis a Partner with Hinshaw & Culbertson LLP, in Chicago, where he concentrates his practice in employee plans counseling and litigation.
 He has served on the American Bar Association, Faculty for ERISA Basics National Institute (2013 – 2015).
-Mr. Harbert is also a volunteer attorney for the National Immigrant Justice Center Pro Bono Program, and he received the Big Shoulders Fund Director’s Award, for his pro bono legal work in support of inner-city Chicago Catholic schools.
+Harbert received the Big Shoulders Fund Director’s Award for his pro bono legal work in support of inner-city Chicago Catholic schools, and he was formerly the Trial Attorney for the U.S. Department of Treasury, Office of Chief Counsel to the Internal Revenue Service.
 He received his A.B. from the College of William and Mary and his J.D. from the University of Virginia.

 Rachael E. Kohl is a Clinical Faculty Member at the University of Michigan Law School, in Ann Arbor, where she focuses on labor and employment, civil rights, litigation, and administrative law.
 She is a member of the Association of American Law Schools, the Clinical Legal Education Association, and the Labor and Employment Law Section of the Michigan State Bar.
 Ms. Kohl earned her B.A. with distinction from the University of Michigan and her J.D. from Wayne State University Law School.

-Mary Nagel is an Assistant Professor and Director of Externships at The John Marshall Law School, in Chicago.
-Following law school, she was a judicial law clerk for Hon.
-Thomas E. Hoffman on the Circuit Court of Cook County and for Hon.
-Fred A. Geiger, an appellate justice on the Second District Appellate Court for the State of Illinois.
-Ms. Nagel was an Illinois assistant attorney general and was chief legal counsel for the Illinois Department of Labor.
-She serves as the Professor-Reporter for the Illinois Supreme Court to the Civil Justice Committee (2016 – present).
-Ms. Nagle is a member of the Legal Writing Institute and the Association of Legal Writing Directors.
+Mary Nagel is a Visiting Professor and Director of Externships at The John Marshall Law School at the Chicago-Kent College of Law.
+Nagle is a member of the American Bar Association, the Legal Writing Institute, and the Association of Legal Writing Directors.
 She earned her B.A. from the University of Illinois at Urbana-Champaign and her J.D. from The John Marshall Law School.

 Kent Sezer is a Partner with Neal & Leroy, LLC, in Chicago, where he concentrates his practice in labor and employment law.
 Prior to joining the firm, he was general counsel for the Illinois Human Rights Commission, where he provided legal advice to commissioners deciding claims of employment discrimination under the Illinois Human Rights Act.
 Mr. Sezer is a member of the Illinois State Chamber of Commerce, Employment Law Council, and the Chicago Bar Association, Labor and Employment Committee.
 He earned is J.D. order of the Coif from Washington University.